 - 1) The building is designed to provide as a minimum 1-hour vertical fire resistance and 1-hour horizontal fire resistance around flats stairwells and lift shafts.
 All doors are 30-minute fire resistant with cold smoke seals, including those in 1-hour rated walls. - 2) The premise has sufficient compartmentation to limit the travel and effect of smoke and flame in event of a fire.
 Whilst the existing fire stopping is fit for purpose, there is a cyclical programme to ensure fire stopping as not been compromised by third parties and where applicable enhance the fire stopping. - 3) The basement contains a brick-built compartment for the main incoming electrical supply.
-This compartment has no fire stopping around cable and pipe penetrations.
-The cable and pipe penetrations are required to be fire-stopped.
+This compartment has no fire stopping around cable and pipe penetrations and there is a gap where the door transom is missing.
+The cable penetrations and the door transom gap are required to be fire-stopped.
 See Action 10/03

 4) The basement contains a brick-built compartment for the main incoming electrical supply.
-The door to this compartment is not a fire door, the door should be replaced with a FD30s fire door.
-See Action 10/04.
+The door to this compartment is damaged and unsuitable, the door should be replaced with a FD30s fire door.
+See Action 10/04